-6.3.10 Geometries
+6.11 Geometries

 The Geometries element contains information about any geometries that are in the simulation.
 You can import a file, or create your own with CSG.
+Geometries present in the simulation can be modified, for example, healed, with holes closed.